AbuHuraira2129/face-landmark-detection-app-using-react-and-tenserflow/README.md

 # Getting Started with this App

+### Just Optimized for Desktop view

 ## Available Scripts